 For more information about these entities, please go to the Regulatory pages of each country for more information.

-The information you voluntarily provide us through this site (which may include your name, company, address and contact details such as your telephone number, email address or fax number) will be used for the purposes of satisfying your requests, such as publications or recruitment brochures.
+The information you voluntarily provide us through this site (which may include your name, company, address and contact details such as your telephone number, email address or fax number) will be used for the purposes of satisfying your requests, such as publications or recruitment processes and event organisations.
 If you have emailed us with an enquiry (for example, in relation to a press release or forthcoming seminar or other event) we will use your email address to respond to your query.
 We may also send you further information about our services or keep you informed of legal updates through our periodic newsletters, provided you have indicated that you are happy to be contacted for these purposes.
 We will always ask your consent for such communication.

 If you choose to separately register with the Taylor Wessing Alumni World, we may collect personal information in order to administer your membership, including your log-in and password details in connection with your membership sign-in and alumni details you provide regarding your past and current employment.